The behavioral spillover effect: Modeling behavioral interdependencies in multi-pathogen dynamics: Results

 In the case of behavioral spillover, the dynamics become more interesting.
 The middle and right columns of Figure \ref{fig:dyanmics_spillover} show results from the scenarios of imperfect and perfect spillover, respectively.
 With our assumption of a higher basic reproduction number for disease $A$ ($\mathcal{R}_{0,A}>\mathcal{R}_{0,B}$), cases initially grow for disease $A$ faster than for disease $B$ and thus, people react to disease $A$ sooner than to disease $B$.
 As a result, the $\mathcal{R}_{e,A}$ falls, but depending on $\mathcal{R}_{0,B}$ and the level of spillover, this may provide the opportunity for disease $B$ to flourish.
 Here, there are now three regimes of behavior: (i) diseases $A$ and $B$ co-exist and disease $A$ prevalence always remains above disease $B$ prevalence, (ii) diseases $A$ and $B$ co-exist but alternate whose prevalence is higher, and (iii) only disease $A$ persists, as disease $B$ is unable to persist despite a basic reproduction number above one.

 When there is behavioral spillover, disease $A$ and disease $B$ impact each other's spread.
 This alters the region of co-existence of both diseases.
 Under our assumption of $\mathcal{R}_{0,A}>\mathcal{R}_{0,B}>1$, disease $A$ always persists but the region where disease $B$ also persists is determined by the combination of spillover ($0<s\leq 1$) and the transmission capacity of disease $B$, as determined by $\mathcal{R}_{0,B}$.
-The impact of disease $A$ on disease $B$ potentially leads to its extinction even when $\mathcal{R}_{0,B}>1$ (e.g., Figure \ref{fig:dyanmics_spillover}fi), examples of regime (iii).
+The impact of disease $A$ on disease $B$ potentially leads to its extinction even when $\mathcal{R}_{0,B}>1$.
+For example, regime (iii) is seen in Figure \ref{fig:dyanmics_spillover}fhi.